JelleZijlstra/typing-spec/spec.rst

   def concat2(x: bytes, y: bytes) -> bytes: ...

 Some functions, such as ``map`` or ``bytes.__getitem__`` above, can't be represented precisely using type variables.
-However, unlike ``@overload``, type variables can also be used outside stub files.
-We recommend that ``@overload`` is only used in cases where a type variable is not sufficient, due to its special stub-only status.
+We recommend that ``@overload`` is only used in cases where a type variable is not sufficient.

 Another important difference between type variables such as ``AnyStr`` and using ``@overload`` is that the prior can also be used to define